Table of Contents

 What is Bank Guarantee?

-Bank Guarantee (BG) is an agreement between 3 parties viz. the bank, the beneficiary (party to whom the guarantee is given) and the applicant (party who seeks the bank guarantee from the bank).
+Bank Guarantee (BG) is an agreement between 3 parties viz. the bank, the beneficiary, and the applicant.
+The beneficiary is the one to who takes the guarantee.
+And the applicant is the party who seeks the bank guarantee from the bank.
 BGs are an important banking arrangement and play a vital role in promoting international and domestic trade.

-BG is issued by the bank on the receipt of the request from the “applicant” for the “guarantee amount” towards some purpose / underlying transaction towards the “beneficiary”.
+The bank issues BG on the receipt of the request from the applicant.
+This receipt is of the “guarantee amount” towards some purpose / underlying transaction towards the “beneficiary”.
 If the bank i.e. “the guarantor” receives the “claim” from the beneficiary, it results in “BG invocation”.
 In the case of foreign BG, apart from these 3 parties, there is also a “correspondent bank”.
 If a bank does not have a branch in some foreign country, it issues BG in that country through its “correspondent bank”.
 The bank does all the required due diligence, financial and business analysis before issuing the guarantee.

 Example of Bank Guarantee